lizaburak/testing-lab3/tests.md

 - Website https://znwr.ru/ is opened.
 - All possible popups are closed.
-- There is at least one item in the basket.
+- There is at least one item in the bag.

 #### Test steps:

-1. Click _Bag_ button.
+1. Click "Bag" button in the header.
-2. Change quantity of any item in the basket.
-3. Fill in the fields of the order form with correct data.
+2. Fill in the fields of the order form with correct data.
-4. Click the button "Proceed to payment".
+3. Click the button "Proceed to payment".
-5. Fill in the card data with correct data.
+4. Fill in the card data with correct data.
-6. Click Pay button.
+5. Click Pay button.

 #### Expected Result: